CE Client Policies

 Action Policy

-Specify whether actions such as printing or exporting entries for example, should be enabled in general.
+Specify whether actions such as printing or exporting entries, for example, should be enabled in general.
 This includes the following actions:

 • Copy data to clipboard